jgmortim/mornary/README.md

 # Mornary

-Mornary is a generative steganography application that disguises ASCII text and binary file data as Morse code.
+This application is covered in much greater depth at https://mornary.com

-The examples below demonstrate encoding ASCII data, but any arbitrary file can be encoded with Mornary.
-Although, the effect does work best with small files — it would be somewhat suspicious if you tried to distribute megabytes of morse code.
+Mornary is an opensource command-line application that encodes arbitrary binary data as Morse code that decodes into English words.
+A standard Morse decoder sees ordinary text, while a Mornary decoder reconstructs the hidden binary payload.
+The result is a generative steganographic system where the carrier itself is a Morse signal rather than a modified file.

 The name Mornary is a portmanteau of Morse and Binary.

 ## Mechanism

 This application takes advantage of the fact that binary and Morse code are both expressed with two characters.
 `0` and `1` for binary; and `.` and `-` for Morse.
+The examples below demonstrate encoding ASCII data, but any arbitrary file can be encoded with Mornary.
+Although, the effect does work best with small files — it would be somewhat suspicious if you tried to distribute megabytes of morse code.

 ### Encoding